-OCR PDF Java SDK
+OCR PDF using Java SDK

 <repositories> <repository> <id>aspose-cloud</id> <name>artifact.aspose-cloud-releases</name> <url>http://artifact.aspose.cloud/repo</url> </repository> </repositories> <dependencies> <dependency> <groupId>com.aspose</groupId> <artifactId>aspose-pdf-cloud</artifactId> <version>21.11.0</version> </dependency> </dependencies>

-Once the JDK reference has been added, please create a free account over Aspose Cloud.
+If you do not have an existing account, you need to create a free account over Aspose Cloud.
 Login using newly created account and lookup/create Client ID and Client Secret at Cloud Dashboard.
 These details are required in subsequent sections.

 Scanned PDF to Searchable PDF using Java